bcgov/PIMS/docs/DEVOPS.md

-# DevOps Continuous Integration / Continous Deployment
+# DevOps Continuous Integration / Continuous Deployment

 First it was [Waterfall](https://en.wikipedia.org/wiki/Waterfall_model), next it was [Agile](https://en.wikipedia.org/wiki/Agile_software_development), and now it's [DevOps](https://aws.amazon.com/devops/what-is-devops/).
 This is how modern developers approach building great products.
 With the rise of DevOps has come the new methods of Continuous Integration, Continuous Delivery, (CI/CD) and Continuous Deployment.
 Conventional software development and delivery methods are rapidly becoming obsolete.
 Historically, in the agile age, most companies would deploy/ship software in monthly, quarterly, bi-annual, or even annual releases.
 Now we build and deploy multiple times a day.